wasiejen/Free-Snap-Tap/README.md

   - (e.g. `k, -k` or `-k, -k`  would reverse the press of k to a release and vise versa)
     - originally intented for the right mouse button (looking around) in MMO's
       - e.g. `k, 2` / `k, mouse_right` to simulate a right mouse click with a keyboard key `k`
-      - e.g. `k, -2` then reverses to output and lets me lock the right mouse button on press
+      - e.g. `k, -2` then reverses to output and lets me lock the right mouse button on release of key `k`
     - but can also be used for toggling auto movement on and off with another key (e.g. `left_windows, -w`)
 - removed implementation parts of the attempt to make it work on linux
   - most of the functionality was not working due to the linux limitation of not being able to supress events